rweekly/rweekly.org/draft.md

 + [{flexo}](https://github.com/coolbutuseless/flexo): Simple lex/parse tools in R

++ [{terrainr}](https://github.com/mikemahoney218/terrainr): Retrieve Data from the USGS National Map and Transform it for 3D Landscape Visualizations.
+Version 0.2.0 released on GitHub -- new features to visualize vector geodata, better sf integration, [and more!](https://github.com/mikemahoney218/terrainr/blob/v0.2.0/NEWS.md)

 ###  Videos and Podcasts

 + [How to migrate from TravisCI to GitHub Actions for R packages](https://www.youtube.com/watch?v=K4x-uqLl_m4)